Datovis/woomoo/source/_posts/jonathan-is-a-woomooer.md

 We are thrilled to welcome Jonathan to be the first Woomooer!
 He used to work with Shao in [Jiepang](jiepang.com) and is very passionate about developing developer tools.
 He will mainly be working on the web frontend development of POP.

 Jonathan was once a platoon leader while serving in the Army.
-He likes to travel and had conquered the highest mountain Yushan in Taiwan twice! (yeah, I know it’s a bit ironic with the photo attached.)
+He likes to travel and had conquered the highest mountain Yushan in Taiwan twice! (yeah, I know it's a bit ironic with the photo attached.)

 ![Jonathan Dang](/img/profile/jonathan-dang.png)